 Under the terms of the Administration Agreement, the Administrator performs (or oversees, or arranges for, the performance of) the administrative services necessary for the operation of the Fund.
 Without limiting the generality of the foregoing, the Administrator provides the Fund with office facilities, equipment, clerical, bookkeeping and record keeping services at such facilities.
 The Administrator shall also, on behalf of the Fund and subject to oversight by the Board, conduct relations with custodians, depositories, transfer agents, dividend disbursing agents, other shareholder servicing agents, accountants, attorneys, underwriters, brokers and dealers, corporate fiduciaries, insurers, banks and other such persons in any such other capacity deemed necessary or desirable.
-The Administrator shall also provide legal and tax services, administrative and accounting services (including the provision of valuation, shadow accounting, investor reporting, meeting preparation, corporate and tax structuring and related services), treasury, leveraged purchasing, IT system support, system implementation, anti-money laundering and know-your-customer services and monitoring and compliance, all other compliance services provided by the Administrator's compliance personnel with respect to the Fund, its portfolio companies and their activities (including, without limitation, services related to legal and regulatory compliance obligations (e.g., reporting and filing obligations) under U.S. federal, state, local, non-U.S. or other laws and regulations related to the Fund's activities and the making, holding or disposing of portfolio investments by the Fund), local and state filing services, asset management and operations, hedging, fund finance, fund borrowing and currency management and compliance, environmental, social and governance services and services related to transfers of shares, and to respond to requests received by the Adviser and its affiliates from the Fund's shareholders (or their consultants or advisors)
+The Administrator shall also provide legal and tax services, administrative and accounting services (including the provision of valuation, shadow accounting, investor reporting, meeting preparation, corporate and tax structuring and related services), treasury, leveraged purchasing, IT system support, system implementation, anti-money laundering and know-your-customer services and monitoring and compliance, all other compliance services related to legal and regulatory compliance personnel with respect to the Fund, its portfolio companies and their activities (including, without limitation, services related to legal and regulatory compliance obligations (e.g., reporting and filing obligations) under U.S. federal, state, local, non-U.S. or other laws and regulations related to the Fund's activities and the making, holding or disposing of portfolio investments by the Fund), local and star filing services, and services related to transfers of shares, and to requests received by the Adviser and its affiliates from the Fund's shareholders (or their consultants or advisors)

 with respect to legal, tax, accounting, reporting, administrative and similar matters (including, without limitation, requests relating to the terms of the Declaration of Trust or the Bylaws, side letters or documentation related to portfolio investments, data room access, fees and expenses, performance metrics, distribution projections, cash flows, updates on portfolio companies and properties (and the performance thereof), quarterly Fund reporting, quarterly investor certifications, valuations, distribution notices, wire instructions, withholding taxes, tax refunds, quarterly tax estimates, taxable income and tax structuring with respect to the Fund and its portfolio companies), for the Fund or its portfolio companies (that could otherwise be performed by third parties).
-The Administrator shall make reports to the Board of its performance of its obligations to the Fund hereunder, and furnish advice and recommendations with respect to such other aspects of the business and affairs of the Fund, as it shall determine to be desirable; provided that nothing herein shall be construed to require the Administrator to, and the Administrator shall not, provide any advice or recommendation relating to the securities and other assets that the Fund should purchase, retain or sell or any other investment advisory services to the Fund.
-The Administrator shall be responsible for the financial and other records that the Fund is required to maintain and shall prepare, print and disseminate reports to the Fund's shareholders and reports and other materials filed with the SEC or any other regulatory authority, which includes, but is not limited to, providing the services of the Fund's chief financial officer, chief compliance officer, and their respective staffs.
-The Administrator will provide on the Fund's behalf significant managerial assistance to those portfolio companies to which the Fund is required to provide such assistance.
-In addition, the Administrator will assist the Fund in determining and publishing its NAV, overse
+The Administrator shall make reports to the Board of its performance of its obligations to the Fund hereunder, and furnish advice and recommendations with respect to such other aspects of the business and affairs of the Fund, as it shall determine to be desirable; provided that nothing herein shall be construed to require the Administrator to, and the Administrator shall not, provide any advice or recommendation relating to the securities and other records that the Fund is required to maintain and shall prepare, print and disseminate reports to the Fund's chief financial officer, chief compliance officer, and their respective staffs.
+The Administrator will provide on the Fund's bealf significant managerial assistance to those portfolio companies to which the Fund is required to provide such assist the Fund in determining and publishing its NAV, overseeing the preparation and filing of its tax returns, and generally overseeing the payment of the Fund's expenses and the performance of administrative and professional services rendered to the Fund by others.